-The Nomination Committee met three times in 2023.
-Discussions included the nomination of directors for appointment or renewal, Board and Board Committee composition, management targets, the global management trainee program, D&I initiatives and progress, and succession planning for key executive functions.
-In 2023, the Nomination Committee also oversaw the on-boarding program for the new Directors who joined our Board on 26 April 2023.
+The Nomination Committee met four times in 2024.
+Discussions included the nomination of directors for appointment or renewal, Board and Board Committee composition, management targets, the global management trainee program, people and culture, and succession planning for key executive functions.
 The members of the Committee attended all meetings (100% average attendance rate).